drone/docs/content/usage/getting_help.md

 # IRC channel

-The community provides unofficial IRC channels which are available on Freenode at [#drone.io](https://webchat.freenode.net/?channels=drone.io) or [#drone-ci](https://webchat.freenode.net/?channels=drone-ci).
+A community exists in an unofficial IRC channel on Freenode at [#drone-ci](https://webchat.freenode.net/?channels=drone-ci).

-While the community will be happy to discuss any topic related to Drone, remember to create a topic in discourse if you need support.
+While the community is happy to discuss any topic related to Drone, remember to create a topic in [Discourse](https://discourse.drone.io) if you need support.
 This has the advantage to benefit to everyone and not answer the same questions over and over again.